FAIR2-for-research-software/git-with-it/episodes/branching.md

 `git reset` is destructive, you can lose work using it and it is advisable _not_ to use it when you have more than one commit you wish to undo as you lose the intermediary work between commits as you are restored to the commit you reset to.
-Fortunately Git has the `revert` option is a non-destructive approach to undoing changes in your Git history.
+Fortunately Git has the `revert` option which is a non-destructive approach to undoing changes in your Git history.
 Instead it takes a specified commit and inverts the changes, i.e. goes back to the previous state and rather than discarding the changes it makes a new "revert" commit to record the inversion and this new "revert" commit becomes the `HEAD` of the branch. `git revert` _has_ to have a reference in order to work, whether that is absolute (i.e. a